-Led by the 2015 Chambers & Partners, Professional Discipline Junior of the Year Stephen Brassington, the Professional Discipline team has established 2 Hare Court as one of the premier Professional Discipline sets.
+Led by the 2022 Legal 500, Professional Discipline Junior of the Year Stephen Brassington, the Professional Discipline team has established 2 Hare Court as one of the premier Professional Discipline sets.
 Approximately one third of the members of Chambers practice in this field leading to individual recognition in both Chambers & Partners and the Legal 500.

 Although members of the team act primarily for the defence before all the medical and healthcare regulators we also act on behalf of the GDC, the GOC and the GOsC.
 Our team has entered into innovative contracts with Nabarro LLP to provide advocacy services to the GOC and the GPhC, which regulates pharmacists.